data-derp/exercise-vanilla-spark/README.md

    - Spark Master - This is a spark master service, where all the spark jobs will be submitted
    - Spark Worker - This will setup spark executor nodes, which will connect with spark master
    - Spark History Server [Optional] - This will setup spark history server, keep track of spark jobs
+   - Streaming App [Optional] - This will setup a small streaming app required for some exercises

    If Spark History Server is not required, you can comment out the service in `docker-compose.yml` file or can run below command
    ```shell